-The Vanier CGS program aims to attract and retain world-class doctoral students by supporting students who demonstrate both leadership skills and a high standard of scholarly achievement in graduate studies in the social sciences, humanities, natural sciences, engineering, and health.
+The Vanier Canada Graduate Scholarships (Vanier CGS) program aims to attract and retain world-class doctoral students by supporting students who demonstrate both leadership skills and a high standard of scholarly achievement in graduate studies in the social sciences and/or humanities, natural sciences and/or engineering and health.

-Both Canadian and international students are eligible to be nominated for a Vanier CGS.
+Canadian citizens, permanent residents of Canada and foreign citizens are eligible to be nominated for a Vanier CGS.

 Eligibility for Nomination

 To be considered for a Vanier CGS, you must:

 - be nominated by only one Canadian university, which must have received a Vanier CGS allocation;

 - be seeking financial support to pursue your first doctoral degree (or combined MA/PhD or MD/PhD).
 Note that only the PhD portion of a combined degree is eligible for funding;